davidschepis/Homework5/README.md

 David Schepis

 This webpage allows a user to save and schedule events with corresponding event details.
 It utilizes bootstrap, google font, font awesome, along with jquery and moment.js.
+The events are saved in local storage and persist after a refresh.

 Links: